-By using a solution that pulls all of this content into a single place, you can not only save yourself a ton of time when it comes to monitoring and keeping track of all of your feedback, but you can also have the right environment to start using more technical techniques to really analyze the feedback to give you maximum insight.
+By using a solution that pulls all of this content into a single place, you can not only save yourself a ton of time when it comes to monitoring and keeping track of all of your customer feedback, but you can also have the right environment to start using more technical techniques to really do the feedback analysis to give you maximum insight.

 2 & 3.
-Analyze ALL of the feedback and identify patterns.
+Analyze ALL of the customer feedback and identify patterns.

 Start by identifying and grouping feedback based on key topics surrounding the customer experience (i.e. crowd, price, events, etc.) and start to identify average ratings and patterns surrounding these topics.

 This will be simpler for the quantitative data fields, but to really see everything you should be analyzing the qualitative feedback data as well.
 For example, in many cases people will leave reviews online where they may give you a 5-star review, but still mention something that bothered them in the paragraph they wrote.

 To really analyze the quantitative data, you can use data mining techniques to help you analyze and tag every time certain topics are mentioned in the feedback responses.